bitwarden/contributing-docs/docs/architecture/deep-dives/authentication/index.md

 [`LoginStrategy`](https://github.com/bitwarden/clients/blob/master/libs/common/src/auth/login-strategies/login.strategy.ts)
 where we do the following:

-### Use the Authentication Information to Set up the User’s Account
+### Use the Authentication information to set up the user’s account

 The response contains a JWT `access_token` that contains user claims and that can be provided on subsequent API requests to authenticate the user, as well as a `refresh_token` that can be used to